 What we do

-When and where possible members of the collaboration provides training and outreach, and are available to talk with groups and provide consultation.
-The trafficking collaboration also coordinates a network of providers and other interested parties who want to be involved in trafficking efforts in Indianapolis and the surrounding communities.
+Members of IPATH provide training and outreach, and are available to talk with groups and provide consultation.
+IPATH also coordinates a network of service providers, law enforcement agencies, and other interested parties who want to be involved in anti-trafficking efforts in Indianapolis and around Indiana.

 How we help